Acova/fruits-and-vegetables/README.md

 * Timebox your work - we expect that you would spend between 3 and 4 hours.
 * Your code should be tested

+## Timebox
+* First hour: Configured devcontainer, added a PostgreSQL container to the compose and updated Symfony

 ## When you are finished
 * Please upload your code to a public git repository (i.e. GitHub, Gitlab)